Safety Engineers as Executioners: Friedman, Cicero, and Montaigne

 Few ethical issues are thornier and more emotional than the question of putting a monetary value on human life.
 Utilitarians and most economists believe that one ought to determine exactly how much money we should be willing to spend in order to save a life, and yet this calculation conflicts sharply with most people's moral intuitions, which say that the lives of those closest to us are literally priceless.
 As we come to a new stage in the coronavirus pandemic, where tough decisions have to be made about triaging patients in overflowing hospitals and the order in which people should be vaccinated, these questions are coming to the fore.
 This essay will deal with the problem of incommensurability by arguing that making these kinds of calculations isn't something most people should have to do - in fact, the decision-makers to whom we entrust responsibility have a special kind of political status, which separates them from the rest of the population, and to which most people do not aspire.
 The class of people who make these decisions include both safety engineers and executioners.

-There seem to be particular YouTube videos which are popular among the libertarian right because they make simple and often counter-intuitive arguments in effective ways.
+Some YouTube videos which are popular among the libertarian right because they make simple and often counter-intuitive arguments in effective ways; they own the libs.
 One of them is Milton's Friedman's argument about The Cost of Safety.
 The video begins with a nerdy-looking student makes a bold case against a perceived injustice:

 Ford produced [the Pinto] knowing that in any rear-end collision the gas tank would blow up because they had failed to install a plastic block costing $13 in front of the gas tank.
 And Ford estimated in an internal memo that that would cost about 200 lives a year; they estimated further that the cost of each life would be $200,000.
 They multiplied and they found that the cost of installing those blocks in each of the cars would be more than the cost of saving those two hundred lives.
 And over the past seven years the car has been produced and over a thousand lives have been lost.
 It seems to me that Ford did what would be the right thing according to your policy, and yet that seems to me to be very wrong.